 The canvas area is divided by a grid; this is great because every little square you see on the Grid helps you to visualize the cutting mat.
 In the end, this will help you to maximize your space.

-You can change the measurements from inches to cm and turn the grid on and off when you click on the top panel toggle and then select Settings.
-(You can see this toggle menu, right in the beginning of this tutorial)
+You can change the measurements from inches to cm and turn the grid on and off when you click on the top panel toggle and select Settings.
+(You can see this toggle menu at the beginning of this tutorial).

 A window will pop up with all of the options.

-Anytime you select one or more layers, the selection is blue, and you can modify it from all of the four corners.
+Anytime you select one or more layers, the selection is grey, and you can modify its size from all four corners.

 c.
 Zoom In and Out

 Last but not least.
-If you want to see in a bigger or smaller scale (without modifying the real size of your designs), you can do it by pressing the “+ and -” signs on the lower-left corner of the canvas.
+If you want to see your project on a bigger or smaller scale (without modifying the actual size of your designs), you can do it by pressing the “+ and -” signs on the lower-left corner of the canvas.

 That’s it – You are not a beginner anymore!

-I hope this tutorial was useful for you!
-If you read it and studied it consciously, let me tell you something that you are not a beginner.
+I hope this tutorial was helpful to you!
+If you read it and studied it consciously, let me tell you something, you are not a beginner.

 You have graduated!

-If I am missing something, please let me know in the comments below so I can add the information to this tutorial, and have it to be the most complete on the Internet.
+If I am missing something, please let me know in the comments below so I can add the information to this tutorial and have it be the most complete on the internet.